 Table of contents

-Non-conformances are costly and risky for any business.
-They can result in loss of revenue, reputation, customer satisfaction, and legal compliance.
+Non-conformances are among the most costly quality failures any organization can face.
+They erode revenue, damage customer trust, compromise regulatory standing, and inflate the cost of poor quality (COPQ).
 Studies show that, as a general rule of thumb, a successful business will incur expenses associated with subpar quality that account for 10 to 15 percent of total operations.
-But what would the cost be for a business that doesn’t manage its non-conformance properly?
-In this blog post, we will explore what non-conformances are, and the different types, and provide you with practical tips to prevent them effectively.
+For Quality Managers, Plant Managers, and Process Improvement Leads tracking non-conformance rates and first pass yield (FPY), these figures represent a direct threat to operational performance.
+In this post, we explore what non-conformances are under frameworks like ISO 9001 Clause 10.2, outline the different types, and provide practical tips to prevent them across your quality management system.

 What is a Non-Conformance?